peacecorps/malaria-app-ios/README.md

 <h3>How to handle dependencies:</h3>

-Dependencies must, as possible, be managed using cocoa pods.
-At the moment CVCalendar is not a cocoa pods because the developer doesn't support that yet.
-As soon as he releases one version that it does it will be added to the current Podfile
+Dependencies must, as possible, be managed using CocoaPods.
+And use swift as preference.

-From cocoapods:
+Existing dependencies taken from Podfile:
 ```
 pod 'Alamofire', '~> 1.2.3'
 pod 'SwiftyJSON', '~> 2.2.0'